n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 certain glyphs, how base consonants are determined, and how "Reph" should be encoded within a run of text.

-### 1: Identifying syllables and other clusters ###
+### 1: Identifying syllables and other sequences ###

-A syllable cluster in Bengali consists of a valid orthographic cluster that MAY be followed by a "tail" of modifier signs.
+A syllable in Bengali consists of a valid orthographic sequence that MAY be followed by a "tail" of modifier signs.

 > Note: The Bengali Unicode block enumerates five modifier signs,